Canine Caviar Limited Ingredient (Dry)

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Canine Caviar Grain Free is a plant-based dry dog food using a moderate amount of various named meat meals as its main sources of animal protein, thus earning the brand 4.5 stars.
+Canine Caviar Grain Free Limited Ingredient Diet is a plant-based dry dog food using a moderate amount of various species as its main sources of animal protein, thus earning the brand 4.5 stars.

 Those looking for a grain-based product from the same company may wish to visit our review of Canine Caviar dry dog food.